 - An enhancement of MRI, which produces a whole-brain histogram of diffusion tensor imaging (WBH-DTI), may be helpful in identifying moyamoya patients who have had a cerebral infarction from those who have not.

-There is little evidence that the disease process per se can be modified by drug therapy.
 If cerebral haemorrhage has occurred, strict control of blood pressure should be instituted.
-Patients who have sustained an ischaemic stroke or TIA should have the appropriate antiplatelet or anticoagulant therapy.
+Medical management of ischaemic stroke or TIA as appropriate.

 The prognosis for pregnant patients with moyamoya disease is generally good.
 However if the woman is diagnosed having presented with a stroke during the course of pregnancy or delivery, the prognosis is poor.
 Most deaths are the result of haemorrhage.